 The state government says the move toughens the laws for international drivers.

 “If they fail to do this and continue to drive they are driving unlicensed which is a serious offence.

 “Employers will also need to make sure that drivers they employ with international licences have not been residing here for more than 6 months.
 If they do not check this, they could be committing a serious offence by allowing an unlicensed person to drive,” the Department of Transport said in an explanatory statement.

 The aim of the new regulations is to ensure that drivers have the knowhow, competence and experience to drive on Victorian roads safely though the government says international drivers were less likely to be involved in high-risk driving behaviours like drink-driving and speeding than Victorian drivers.

-A 12-month good behaviour bond is being introduced that will be breached by a serious driving offence, such as excessive speeding and drink or drug driving, resulting into suspension or cancellation, even if it doesn’t incur demerit points.
+A 12-month good behaviour bond has been introduced that will be breached by a serious driving offence, such as excessive speeding and drink or drug driving, resulting in suspension or cancellation, even if it doesn’t incur demerit points.

-The new regulations will also plug a loophole that lets drivers avoid having demerit points by just returning the mail undelivered.
+The new regulations also plug a loophole that previously let drivers avoid having demerit points by just returning the mail undelivered.

-Under the changed laws, fines and demerit points notices issued by VicRoads will be deemed delivered seven days after being sent, even if it’s returned as undelivered.
+Under the changed laws, fines and demerit points notices issued by VicRoads are deemed delivered seven days after being sent, even if it’s returned as undelivered.